Aantrreksh/sql-query/sqlref/sql_reference.template.md

 ### Describe Index
 {: #chapterDescribeIndex}

-<h4 id="describeIndex">describeIndex</h4>
+#### describeIndex
+{: #describeIndex}

 <!--include-svg src="./svgfiles/metaindexDescribeCommand.svg" target="./diagrams/metaindexDescribeCommand.svg" alt="syntax diagram for describe index command" layout="@break@" -->

 Describe an existing index based on the objects in the specified {{site.data.keyword.cos_short}} location or on the specified table.
 Use the following command to receive information of the index, such as index status, types that are used, location where it is stored, or number of objects processed.

 ```sql
 -- describe the index based on the metergen sample data set